samuelgozlan/amplitude-dev-center/docs/data/destinations/snowflake-data-share.md

 4. Choose which data to include in this export: *Raw events every 5 minutes*, *Merged IDs every hour*, or both.
 4. Click **Next**, enter the name of this Snowflake export and click Finish.

-All future events are automatically sent to your Snowflake via Data Share.
+When complete, Amplitude sends all future events to Snowflake with Data Share.

 From here, Amplitude generates micro-batch files at five-minute intervals and loads them to Amplitude's Snowflake account every 5 minutes, then data share with customer's Snowflake account.